 Your warrant may be canceled if you plead “no contest” or “guilty” to the warrant charge and pay the find.
 Capias Pro Fine (capias warrants) must be paid in full.
-A capias warrant is issued when you have failed to make payments as ordered.

 If you want to plead Not Guilty to a charge after an arrest warrant has been issued, you must appear in person to post the required bond and obtain a court date.